 Raise the conversation among your friends, families, and networks — make it of value.
 Move beyond talking about the candidates as people you may like or dislike, and move to talking about the actions they will take as elected officials and how these actions will affect the most vulnerable:

-- Children in Syria and Iraq who have been displaced by violent conflict
+- Children who have been displaced by violent conflict

 - Mothers who give birth unattended and fear that their children will not live

 - Girls not in school because they have to collect water for their families

 - Those who want to provide food for their families, but lack land or resources